Wednesday

 What happens during course breaks?

-We have at least three, eight-week sessions a year, with seasonal breaks for events, development of new courses, a time of refreshment for our teachers, and space for our church family to enjoy their evenings with family and friends.
+We have at least three, six-week sessions a year, with seasonal breaks for events, development of new courses, a time of refreshment for our teachers, and space for our church family to enjoy their evenings with family and friends.
 Should there be any planned events or sessions during a break, you will be able to find those details on our church calendar.

 Is the cost to attend a course?